gabomination/NO2SENSE/README.md

 # NO2SENSE
-to sense NO2, obviously.
+To sense NO2, obviously.

-but at that early point in dev, a test of ota via github.
+But at that early point in dev, a test of ota via github.
 Then we'll see.